How to find a document?

 - documents in languages with non-Latin scripts which have not been put into the digital catalog;

 - documents in rare languages like Old Albanian, Tatar, Mongolian, Yakout, Uyghur, etc.;

 - archives and manuscripts which are only covered by lists that can be consulted on site.
 Work on a description of these is ongoing in Calames, the online catalog of the French higher education sector’s archives and manuscripts.

 You can also consult:

 - the systematic files for each linguistic group to search according to subject on works added before 2000.

-- the microfilms of the "calepins noirs" ("little black books") the oldest catalogue from the Bibliothèque Interuniversitaire des Languages Orientales (BIULO) [Inter-University Library of Oriental Languages], which covered collections dating from before the 1960s listed by linguistic sector and discipline.
+- the microfilms of the "calepins noirs" ("little black books") the oldest catalog from the Bibliothèque interuniversitaire des langues orientales (BIULO) [Inter-University Library of Oriental Languages], which covered collections dating from before the 1960s which are listed by linguistic field and discipline.

 - the document cannot be reproduced for copyright reasons;